elugens/hello-javascript/docs/general-javascript-questions/generators-advance-interation/generators.md

 ---

-### Explain the function of the generator “next” method in JavaScript?
+### Can you explain the function of the generator “next” method in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>